tambeta/slack-dilbert/README.md

 # Post the daily Dilbert to Slack

-A simple Python script to scrape the Dilbert strip from the Estonian daily newspaper [Postimees](https://www.postimees.ee/comics) and post it to the configured [Slack](https://slack.com/) channel.
+A simple Python script to scrape the Dilbert strip from [dilbert.com](https://dilbert.com) and post it to the configured [Slack](https://slack.com/) channel.
 Guards against posting more than once on a given date.

 ## Installation